 3. Installing a Deck or Patio

 Now, let’s go above the ground.
 In many home exterior projects, a site plan is helpful and a building permit is necessary (with the site plan often being a pre-requisite).
 For a deck or patio installation this is often the case.
 Variations in layout and designs are plentiful.
 The resulting space may be attached to the house or detached.
 It may be enclosed by a fence, covered via a Pergola, and/or include an exterior kitchen.

 Consideration of materials is a significant factor and will drive costs.
 Both projects benefit significantly from professional installation.
 The primary differences between the two are the materials.
 Decks tend to use wood or composite material for the deck surface.
 Patios tend to use stone or gravel.
 The other difference is decks are usually raised higher off the ground and will therefore have steps in one or more spots that descend to the ground level.

 The great news is once this spring project is completed, you’ll have a livable space for the whole summer.

-Cost and ROI: On average, a new deck will cost between $6,000 to $20,000 to install.
+Cost and ROI: On average, a new deck will cost between $7,000 to $22,750 to install.
 The overall size will impact the final price, but typically most decks are 200 to 500 sq. ft.
-Materials will determine the price per sq. ft., but you can plan to spend $15.50 to $35.50 per sq. ft. for say pressure treated wood as your deck.
+Materials will determine the price per sq. ft., but you can plan to spend $30.00 to $45.50 per sq. ft. for say a pressure treated wood as your deck.
 This price includes building permits, professional installation, and warranty.